 Under the Data Protection Laws, you will have the right in certain circumstances to:

-- object to processing of your personal information where we are relying on a legitimate interest (or those of a third party) and there is something about your particular situation which makes you want to object to processing on this ground.
-You also have the right to object where we are processing your personal information for direct marketing purposes;
+- Object to processing of your personal information where we are relying on a legitimate interest (or those of a third party).
+And, if there is something about your particular situation which makes you want to object to processing on this ground.
+You also have the right to object where we are processing your personal information for direct marketing purposes.

 If you wish to review, verify, correct or request erasure of your personal information, object to the processing of your personal information, or request the transfer of your personal information to another party, you should contact JT in writing.
 JT has appointed a data protection officer who may be contacted at email@example.com.
 You will not have to pay a fee to access your personal information (or to exercise any of the other rights).
 However, we may charge a reasonable fee if the request for access is clearly unfounded or excessive.
 Alternatively, we may refuse to comply with the request in such circumstances.

-Under the Data Protection Laws, you will have the right to make a complaint at any time to either the Jersey or Guernsey Data Protection Authority, the Island’s respective supervisory authorities for data protection issues.
+Under the Data Protection Laws, you will have the right to make a complaint at any time to either the Jersey or Guernsey Data Protection Authority.
+These are the Island’s respective supervisory authorities for data protection issues.

 Your Right to Object